JHU-PL-Lab/www-fpse/assignments/project.md

 You may want to start with a command-line app and add more features later:

-  1. Replace the command line with a RESTful web server using [`Dream`](https://aantron.github.io/dream) mentioned below.
+  1. Replace the command line with a RESTful web server using [`Dream`](https://aantron.github.io/dream), mentioned above.
   2. In addition to 1., `Dream` supports html templates and you could "reply" to the `http` queries with html and so you can run your app in the browser.
   3. Use [ReScript](https://rescript-lang.org) and React to beef it up and make an OCaml front-end in the browser.
-Rescript is basically OCaml with somewhat different syntax that compiles to JavaScript and can run in the browser.
+Rescript compiles to JavaScript and can run in the browser.
-  4. Replace a file-based persistence model with a database; see the list of libraries below for Postgres and MySql bindings for OCaml.
+  4. Replace a file-based persistence model with a database; see the list of libraries above for Postgres and MySql bindings for OCaml.
   5. Rather than using your own ad-hoc format for data in a file or database, make an s-expression representation and convert back and forth.
     - You should do this from the beginning in fact, it will be easier and more robust.
   6. Add more options to the underlying application.
 Think about ways to make the application more generic, which also can give you some practice at abstractions in OCaml.